tctree333/RPi-Fan-Control/README.md

 Connect a fan to GPIO pin 18 directly, or through a relay if it needs more power.

 # Test
-To test if it works, run `./RPi-Fan-Control/fan.sh` in the home directory.
+To test if it works, run `./RPi-Fan-Control/fan.sh` in the home directory.<br>
 It should print something like:
 ```
 temp=32.7'C